 Image Source: Pexels

 When mice in the study lacked ample amounts of dehydrogenase 2 (ALDH2), the acetaldehyde proceeded to ravage DNA uninhibited.
-Additionally, individuals of East Asian ancestry (about 8% of people in the world) produce less ALDH2 than others.
+Additionally, individuals of East Asian ancestry (about 8% of people worldwide) produce less ALDH2 than others.
 Cancers of the esophagus, as well as GERD, are markedly higher in that population.

-This inefficiency in the ability to process alcohol, therefore, means anyone with that inefficiency is at higher risk for certain cancers.
-In the United Kingdom, scientists estimate that alcohol has an impact on the development of at least 12,000 cancer cases each year.
+Therefore, this inefficiency in the ability to process alcohol means anyone with that inefficiency is at higher risk for certain cancers.
+In the United Kingdom, scientists estimate that alcohol impacts the development of at least 12,000 cancer cases each year.

 Stem Cells vs. Alcohol Use Disorder: The Facts